 - C. H. Freeman – winning a match American Champion from

 - Newell Banks – World Champion 1917-1922 according to English Draughts Association and ACF.
 Disputed.

 - Hugh Henderson – Scottish but Immigrated to the US – US Tournament 1912, 1915.

 - J. P. Reed – Matchplay wins C. H. Freeman 1893, C. F. Barker 1889, A. Jordan 1895, draw James Smith 1887.

 There are always some things up for debate.

 Melvin Pomeroy did beat Alf Jordan in match play and claimed the World Title but was just recognized by some Federations and the match was surrounded by pay off rumors and sketchy.
-He did closed lose a close match with Harry Freedman but Pomeroy is therefor left out due to the lack of definite results.
+He did lose a close match with Harry Freedman but Pomeroy is therefore left out due to the lack of definite results.
 He was more of a mail player.
 Same as R. E. Bowen more a Correspondence Grandmaster.
 If someone has more sound results and further data for me he or she is welcome to attorney.